Embedding Columns

 Step 7: Configure your Embedding parameters in the Advanced Options section

-Model Type - you can select from the provided list of models for the selected LLM provider.
+Model Type - you can select from the provided list of models for the selected embedding model provider.

 Dimensions - The number of dimensions the resulting output embeddings should have, if the chosen model supports configuring dimensions value.